Right Livelihood in Buddhism

 Like all of the Buddha’s teachings, this isn’t something to just be taken at face value.
 Yes, we should steer clear of the obvious ways of earning unwise livelihood.
 However, we also must really investigate for ourselves.
 You may start by looking at the nature of your livelihood.
 Does your work cause suffering?
 Are you causing harm to yourself or to others with what you do?
 If you sell guns, it is possible that your guns may never be used to kill someone.
 But it also is possible the the gun could be used to kill someone or an animal, that the gun could cultivate violence in its owner, etc. Of course you cannot control what people do with something.
 Somebody could strangle somebody else with one of the malas we sell!
 We can look at the nature of what we do for work and see if we can get in touch with the harm or freedom toward which we are contributing.

-Finally, investigate HOW you work.
+Finally, investigate HOW you work, and if you’re practicing mindfulness at work.
 When you are on the clock, give your full attention.
 Watch the ways in which you procrastinate, don’t get the job done, or are performing under par.
 You may also tune in to the arising and passing of greed in your work and how it manifests.
 Are your sales tactics skillful and honest?
 Do you tell the truth to your coworkers, boss, employees, and/or clients?

 To recap, there are really three places in which we can start looking at right livelihood: the nature of our business, the effort we put forth, and how we conduct ourselves in the workplace.
 This is just a jumping off point.
 We may discover quite a bit about the identities we are creating, our relationship with money, or how we can bring our practice to a new place in our lives.